IndigoUnited/js-events-emitter/README.md

 // ...
 ```

-Note that if you want to support `IE8` you will need to install [es5-shim](https://github.com/kriskowal/es5-shim.git) and require both `es5-shim` and `es5-sham` with your AMD loader before requiring this library.
+Note that if you want to support `IE8` or lower you will need to install [es5-shim](https://github.com/kriskowal/es5-shim.git) and require both `es5-shim` and `es5-sham` with your AMD loader before requiring this library.